wrybread/weewx-ArduinoWeatherStation/README.md

 # Arduino Weather Station

 This is some code to enable connecting a Davis anemometer directly to an Arduino, without the Davis base station (aka the "ISS") or the console.
-It also allows the Arduino to communicate with the weeWX program running on a Pi or whatever like it was a regular weather station.
-That means you get a pro quality internet connected weather station for about $130!
+The Arduino then sends the wind data to whatever computer it's attached to as serial data.
+I also wrote a driver to use it with my favorite weather station proram, weeWX.
+So connect it to your Raspberry Pi or whatever and you get a pro quality internet connected wind gauge for about $130.

 The anemometer I used is sold as a replacement part for the Davis Vantage Pro2.
 They're on eBay in the $110 range.
 The one I purchased had the auction name "Davis Instruments 6410 Davis Anemometer For Vantage Pro Pro2 6152".

-Here's a webpage that's receiving data from it every few seconds:
+Here's a test page I put up that's receiving data from it every few seconds:

 http://rproductions.org/wind